Examples of liquidity

 Illiquid assets cannot be easily bought or sold, due to a lack of willing investors or speculators.
 Some small-cap stocks are likely to have less liquidity when compared to equities with larger market caps, especially those that trade over-the-counter (OTC), as there is significantly less market interest.

-Other examples of illiquid assets include real estate, some forex pairs – especially emerging FX pairs and exotic pairs – and smaller cryptocurrencies.
+Other examples of illiquid assets include real estate, some forex pairs – especially emerging FX pairs and exotic pairs.